The Graduate study programme Sociology requires a first university degree, e.g. Bachelor of Sociology.

 - academia and research

-- companies (e.g. human resources, PR, quality management, project management, marketing)
+- companies (e.g. human resources, PR, quality management, project and change management, marketing)

 - market and public opinion research

 - ministries, federal institutions, NGO and NPO, international organisations